PeterO2309/Bertelsmann-Scholarship-2020-2021-Cloud-Track/README.md

 # D36: Day 36 of #60daysofudacity (Friday, January 15th, 2021)
 - I studied the data structure "LinkedList" and watched videos on the topic by Derek Banas on Youtube.

+# D37: Day 37 of #60daysofudacity (Saturday, January 16th, 2021)
+- I studied the studied and watched videos on "Java Recursion and Quicksort algorithm" by Derek Banas on Youtube.

+# D38: Day 38 of #60daysofudacity (Sunday, January 17th, 2021)
+-  I studied and watched video on "Big O Notation" by Derek Banas on Youtube.